 - Reduced calorie intake from nausea/vomiting

-Headaches during the third trimester are more often related to poor posture or tension from carrying around the extra weight of a baby.
+Headaches during the third trimester are more often related to poor posture or tension from carrying around the extra weight of the fetus.

 Remedies For Headaches/Migraines In Pregnancy